montoyamoraga/shbobo-studies/notes/shlisp.md

 # Shlisp

+## About

+Shlisp is the language that Shbobo instruments use.

+Shlisp can be programmed either with text, or through the graphical user interface Fish.

 ## Opcodes

 This is a list of all the 63 opcodes, in the same order and notation as listed on Fish 2.0: